 How to Get There

-From Meitetsu Nagoya Station, head to Inuyama and then transfer to the Metitesu Komaki Line.
-Tagata Jinja is just a three-minute walk from Tagata Jinja Mae Station.
+From Meitetsu Nagoya Station, head to Inuyama and then transfer to the Meitetsu Komaki Line.
+Tagata-jinja is just a three-minute walk from Tagata-jinja-mae Station.

 Make sure to have your camera at hand when the two-meter-long wooden phallus comes into view, as it is certainly a sight to behold.
-Tagata Jinja Shrine is filled with many other phallic shaped stones and statues, and celebrants at Honen Matsuri line up to rub them, praying for a good harvest and fertility for the coming year.
+Tagata-jinja Shrine is filled with many other phallus-shaped stones and statues, and celebrants at Honen Matsuri line up to rub them, praying for a good harvest and fertility for the coming year.

 It starts at 10 a.m., from when you can wander around the festival site shopping for phallic souvenirs to surprise your friends.
 As you do so, nibble on incredibly detailed phallus candies, cakes, cookies and chocolate-covered bananas.

 As the parade starts at around 3 p.m., find a spot on the route and indulge in the free glasses of sake handed out by phallus-toting women.
 Then be amazed as the 400-kilogram male appendage, carved from the trunk of a single cypress tree, is carried through the streets and swiftly spun around the temple.

 On the Sunday closest to the Honen Matsuri, nearby Oagata Shrine holds a harvest festival celebrating female genitalia.

 When in Komaki you should visit Komaki Castle.
 While small, the castle has great historical significance as it was built by Oda Nobunaga and was later the scene of a standoff between Toyotomi Hideyoshi and Tokugawa Ieyasu.

 The latest information may differ, so please check the official website